 There is no perfect answer when it comes to coordination, though.
 One region or country may still get stuck with a suboptimal time, even if you do everything you can to accommodate.

 If that’s the case, you may want to choose to meet just once a month.
 The regular sync meetings you host can be weekly, bi-weekly, or monthly, as long as they are “regular and timely” in nature.

 Some topics to consider covering during the weekly, bi-weekly, or quarterly meetings:

 - Product roadmaps and launch timeline

-- Messaging, product positioning, content plans
+- Messaging, positioning of products or services, and content plans

 - Creative and style guide discussion